 Leigh holds a Master's degree in education, a NC Teaching License, and an Infant/Child CPR/First Aid Certification.
 In addition, she has held memberships, other certifications and has served in advisory roles.
 One such role, Vice President of Learning and Development with the Junior League of Atlanta, allowed her to focus on childhood literacy among other community needs.
 Leigh has worked with children for over 10 years in a volunteer capacity.
 She recently served on the Board for the Holly Springs Arts Council and currently serves on the board of directors for The Carolina Children's Museum as well as for The Nurtured Nest.
-Leigh is also a graduate of LAUNCH Holly Springs and is a member of the Holly Springs NWOTT (Networking Women of the Triangle) A-Team.
+Leigh is a graduate of LAUNCH Holly Springs and is a member of the Holly Springs NWOTT (Networking Women of the Triangle) A-Team.

 Leigh is the daughter of two classical musicians; a classical pianist, and a conductor who was also the executive director of a performing arts center as well as a music professor at the collegiate level.
 In addition to her experience in athletics, she was engaged throughout her life in the cultural arts.
 She continues to enjoy the lasting impact cultural arts opportunities have on people and communities.
 She currently lives in Holly Springs, North Carolina with her husband, Seth, and their two children.

 09:30 am – 05:00 pm